damianhakert/damianhakert.github.io/source/posts/2016-08-24-gitlab-in-action.html.md

 ## Salt Lake City

 I had to go home to get clean clothes, but they reported Utah was filled with natural beauty.
-Their highlight was getting to meet and go to dinner with a local GitLab contributor.
+Their highlight was getting to meet and go to dinner with a local GitLab user.

 ## Las Vegas

-I can confidently say the highlight for everyone in Vegas was the Queer Con Pool Party Kirsten invited us to.
+Kirsten joined us in Vegas with her husband Jobert, co-founder of HackerOne, for the DefCon and Black Hat conferences.
+I can confidently say the highlight for everyone was the annual [Queercon] pool party co-sponsored by HackerOne.
 We were so overcome with excitement at being there we jumped in the pool fully clothed and swam listening to the DJ for hours.
 John, in an effort to make us all look like slobs, rented a tux for the event.
 It took a bit of coaxing, but he eventually caved and did the most epic cannonball